VirtualScenery/greenscreenstream/README.md

  ## about

-Generate a new MediaStream for `<canvas>` ,`<video>`  elements based on the MediaStreamTracks  and a background image just using JavaScript.
+Generate a new MediaStream for `<canvas>` ,`<video>`  elements based on provided MediaStreamTrack and a background image/video just using JavaScript.

 After processed and "green screend" you can capture the stream and use it in your RTCPeerConnections for instance.

-All rendering is made realtime using a WebGL2 pixel shader (glsl) .
+all rendering is made realtime using a WebGL2 pixel shader (glsl) and  machine-learing.

 *Regards Magnus Thor*

-## comming features

-1. Add custom post-processor shaders.
-2. Customize "mask" color , right now is plain green-screen's so bit narrow.
-3. Background is now a image texture , but will also be possible to use a provided `<video>` resource.

 ## install

     npm install greenscreenstream@beta